PSLmodels/taxdata/cps_data/cps_file_doc.md

 ## Overview

-The March supplement to the Current Population Survey (CPS) is an annual survey of US households conducted in March of every year.
-The file contains information on income, demographic, and family structure that can be used to create tax units comprised of those surveyed.
-Our final file is created using the 2013, 2014, and 2015 CPS supplements.
-The 2013 and 2014 files are then aged to 2015, making the file representative of tax year 2014.
+The Annual Social and Economic Supplement (ASEC) to the Current Population Survey (CPS) is an annual survey of US households conducted in March of every year.
+The file contains information on prior-year income and current family structure that can be used to create tax units comprised of those surveyed.
+Our final file is created using the 2013, 2014, and 2015 March CPS supplements.
+Dollar amounts in the The 2013 and 2014 files are then aged to be compatible with values in the 2015, making the file representative of tax year 2014.

 We use an algorithm developed by John O'Hare at Quantria Strategies with slight modifications to fit our needs to create the final file.
 The documentation will